Kyllingene/linoleum/README.md

 # Linoleum

-Linoleum is a line editor designed for use in the [`gosh` shell](https://github.com/Kyllingene/gosh).
+Linoleum is a smooth line editor designed for use in the [`gosh` shell](https://github.com/Kyllingene/gosh).
 It's ergonomic, both on the developer side and the user side.

 It supports Ctrl-C/-D/-Left/-Right/-Backspace, all out of the box.
-The characters used to break words by the latter three are fully configurable.
+The characters used by the latter three to delimit words are fully configurable.

 Supports history optionally, saving when the editor is dropped (or before, if you use [`Editor::save_history`]).

 Also supports completion with a similar interface to prompts; see [`Editor::completion`].
+Note that completions only respect spaces, not the usual word breaks; this is because some (i.e. file) completions may require more license.

 ## Examples